 We rarely anticipate the obvious.
 We move from tiny starter homes into suburban mini-mansions then act surprised when our three car garage fails hold a single car.

 Blame it on normal.

-So me owning a truck simply meant that I had more stuff to lug around – and to prove the point, after I came home from the farm pit, my wife told me she needed the truck.
+So me owning a truck simply meant that I had more stuff to lug around – and to prove the point, a couple of hours after I got home from the farm pit, my wife told me she needed the truck.